innolitics/rdm/rdm/base/software_plan.md

 ## Release

+{% if system.auditor_notes %}[This activity addresses 62304:6.3.2, since development releases and maintenance releases are treated equivalently]{% endif %}

 **Input:** Implemented and verified change requests for the current milestone

 When a new version of the software is released, the git commit corresponding to the state of the code should be [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the version number.